Copper(I) chloride: Uses

 Copper(I) chloride catalyzes a variety of organic reactions, as discussed above.
-Its affinity for carbon monoxide in the presence of aluminium chloride is exploited in the COPure^{SM} process.
+Its affinity for carbon monoxide in the presence of aluminium chloride is exploited in the COPure process.

 In organic synthesis

 CuCl is used as a co-catalyst with carbon monoxide, aluminium chloride, and hydrogen chloride in the Gatterman-Koch reaction to form benzaldehydes.

 In the Sandmeyer reaction, the treatment of an arenediazonium salt with CuCl leads to an aryl chloride.
 For example:

 The reaction has wide scope and usually gives good yields.

 Early investigators observed that copper(I) halides catalyse 1,4-addition of Grignard reagents to alpha,beta-unsaturated ketones led to the development of organocuprate reagents that are widely used today in organic synthesis:

 This finding led to the development of organocopper chemistry.
-For example, CuCl reacts with methyllithium (CH_{3}Li) to form "Gilman reagents" such as (CH_{3})_{2}CuLi, which find use in organic synthesis.
+For example, CuCl reacts with methyllithium (CH3Li) to form Gilman reagents such as (CH3)2CuLi, which find use in organic synthesis.
 Grignard reagents form similar organocopper compounds.
-Although other copper(I) compounds such as copper(I) iodide are now more often used for these types of reactions, copper(I) chloride is still recommended in some cases:
+Although other copper(I) compounds such as copper(I) iodide (CuI) are now more often used for these types of reactions, copper(I) chloride is still recommended in some cases:

 Cuprous chloride also catalyzes the dimerization of acetylene to vinylacetylene, once used as a precursor to various polymers such a neoprene.